 Experience the Madness that is Songkran:

 If you haven’t heard about Songkran yet, let me be the first to inform you on this amazing holiday in Thailand.
 It is actually the Thai New Year and the entire country breaks out into an all out water fight for four days straight.
-It can be experienced all over Thailand, however, Chiang Mai is known as one of the top places to celebrate the holiday.
+Chiang Mai is known as one of the top places to celebrate the holiday, however, it can be experienced all over Thailand.
 Although you would have to plan your trip around these dates as it only happens once a year, it will be worth it.
 Be on the look out for a full post about my new favorite holiday!

 Where To Eat: